0xFelix/gitops-blog/gitops-blog.md

 Now we have a `ManagedClusterSet`, that can be used to make the managed clusters available to ArgoCD.

+# TODO picture of managed clusters in ACM

+In this screenshot you can see, that we successfully added our managed clusters to the inventory of ACM and our `ManagedClusterSet`.

 ## Installing and configuring OpenShift GitOps

-The following steps will guide you through installing and configuring ACM on your hub cluster.
+The following steps will guide you through installing and configuring OpenShift GitOps or ArgoCD on your hub cluster.
 We will use the OpenShift console where possible again.

 ### Installing OpenShift GitOps on the hub cluster